Arizona Cardinals: Bold Predictions For Week 10 Vs. Seahawks [Opinion]

 Looking ahead at this week’s matchup, the Cardinals will need Stanton to put up a big performance.
 They will also need Adrian Peterson to take a trip down memory lane and come up with a huge game as well.
 Peterson has been playing well since being traded to the Cardinals, but Seattle’s stingy run defense will give him a tough time.

-Seattle is viewed as a serious contender in the NFC once again.
+Seattle are viewed as a serious contender in the NFC once again.
 If the Cardinals can come away with a win on Thursday, they will be making a statement to the rest of the NFL.

 All of that being said, what bold predictions can be made for the Arizona Cardinals this week as they take on the Seahawks?